CompCogNeuro/sims/ch10/sem/README.md

 You should see that attention and spelling are only related by around 0.06, indicating low similarity.
 This should match your overall intuition: we talk about attention as being critical for solving the binding problem in several different situations, but we don't talk much about the role of attention in spelling.

 * Compare several other words that the network should know about from reading this textbook.
-(Tip: Click `Envs` in the left control panel, then `Train`, then `Words` in the window that appears to see a list of all the words, and scroll through that to see what words are in the valid list.
-These are words with frequency greater than 5, and not purely syntactic.)
+If you get an error message about the word not being found in the list of valid words, then try again with a different word.
+You can also click `Envs` in the left control panel, then `Train`, then `Words` in the window that appears to see a list of all the words, and scroll through that to see what words are in the valid list.
+(These are words with frequency greater than 5, and not purely syntactic.)

 > **Question 10.2:** Report the correlation values for several additional sets of Words comparisons, along with how well each matches your intuitive semantics from having read this textbook yourself.